crmskins/EntegraProj/README.md

 BusinessCardParser

 To run this code, make sure to have both .java classes in the same package.
 I was running the code in Eclipse, so I was simply using the default package.
 Also make sure to include the .txt file in the java project as well.
+Running the class titled "BusinessCardParser.java" will run my overall project.

 With that being said, that is about all that needs done if I can recall correctly, if not please do not hesitate to email me.